trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-operation-basics.md

 {{ "spec/blog_post/operation/create_spec.rb:breaking:../trailblazer-guides" | tsnippet }}

-The step following the "broken" step now doesn't get executed, anymore.
+The step following the "broken" step now doesn't get executed anymore.
 Furthermore, the operation's result is a failure.
 Awesome, we broke things, and that's exactly what we wanted!

 ## Basic Flow Control